 We all know that the configuration on a Junos box is very hierarchical.
 Sometimes it doesn’t make a lot of sense, but it’s all a pretty cascade of code.
 One of the big messes that I’ve found is the VPN configuration hierarchy; there are way more items to configure than on an IOS device.
 To reinforce the stpes in my head, I thought I’d get some of the pieces into a post.
-These aren’t all the options, but it’s all you need to get a static IPSec tunnel up and running.

 One of the big things that I’m dealing with lately is VRFs.
 I’ve implemented some VRF-lite stuff, but I’ve never had any practical experience with the full force of them.
 I’m definitely learning here.
 Since the blog here is really about my sharing what I’ve learned, let’s go through something that came up recently – terminating VPNs on one VRF while passing traffic to another.